jimwood10/labsystems/ansible/README.md

-Sample Ansible to install a package
+Sample Ansible files for a few odds and ends